Anthropology, Minor

 Program Description

-A minor in anthropology completes the academic experience with a focus on the lessons and people that make human societies interesting and challenging to understand, both in the past and in modern times.
+A minor program in anthropology completes the academic experience by focusing on the lessons and people that make human societies so interesting and challenging to understand, both in the past and in modern times.

-An evolutionary anthropology focus is perfect for a premedical track in which a broad evolutionary perspective is important for understanding disease processes.
-A focus on sociocultural anthropology provides an understanding of human interaction and how social groups function.
+A focus in evolutionary anthropology is perfect for a premedical track in which a broad evolutionary perspective is important for understanding disease processes.
+A focus in sociocultural anthropology provides understanding of human interaction and how social groups function.

-Coursework and anthropological training complement many majors.
-Students enhance their critical thinking skills, learn how to problem-solve creatively and better understand themselves and others.
+Coursework in anthropology complements many majors, and anthropological training provides a competitive advantage in the workforce as students learn how to problem-solve creatively and better understand themselves and others.

 Program Requirements